htranboston/salonbooking/wp-content/plugins/salon-booking-system/readme.txt

 **Tools**

-* Importing system from other platform (Users, Services and Assistants)
+* Easy import Users, Services and Assistants from a CSV file

 **Frontend pages**